Saurabhmusic/Data-Analysis-Projects/Covid-19 Data analysis/README.md

-Overview
+🔹Overview

 This project focuses on analyzing the spread and impact of COVID-19 across different regions using Python.
 The dataset includes information on confirmed cases, deaths, and recoveries, enabling insights into how the pandemic affected various parts of the world.
 The analysis demonstrates data cleaning, aggregation, and visualization using Pandas and Seaborn.

-Dataset Name: Covid_19_data.csv
+🔹Dataset Name: Covid_19_data.csv

-Key Columns:
+🔹Key Columns:

-ObservationDate — Date of the record
+1. ObservationDate — Date of the record

-Province/State — Specific region or province (if available)
+2. Province/State — Specific region or province (if available)

-Country/Region — Country or regional name
+3. Country/Region — Country or regional name

-Confirmed — Total confirmed COVID-19 cases
+4. Confirmed — Total confirmed COVID-19 cases

-Deaths — Total deaths
+5. Deaths — Total deaths

-Recovered — Total recovered cases
+6. Recovered — Total recovered cases

-Tools & Libraries Used
+🔹Tools & Libraries Used

 Python 3